Did you know that video resumes have been around for a very long time and are a great way to get an edge over the competition?

 2. Are video resumes a good idea?

 Even though video resumes have been around for a while, many industries have not openly taken to it.
-You need to understand the culture of the industry you are applying to and then ask yourself if a video resume will help or hinder your chances?
+You need to understand the culture of the industry you are applying to and then ask yourself if a video resume will help or hinder your chances.
 For example, a video resume will not fail in creative industries and even tech.
 However, industries like finance, hospitality, medicine, and teaching still operate traditionally.
 If you still feel like making one, you can create a short video resume to introduce yourself.
+Maybe your resume will be able to get you a video editors Job, who knows?